affo98/DNA-language-models-and-GLP1-microbiome-changes/train/pretrain/README.md

 # Pretraining

-This directory contains the official implementation for DNABERT-H.
+This directory contains the official implementation for DNABERT-H. The training codebase is developed from these repositories: [DNABERT_S](https://github.com/MAGICS-LAB/DNABERT_S) and [hierarchicalContrastiveLearning](hierarchicalContrastiveLearning).

 ## Data Requirements